lmiori92/saf7730_reverse_engineering/README.md

 To initiate a read operation, a write operation with the requested address and no data is performed (i.e. like a normal write but with 0 data bytes)

 A read is composed by the canonical i2c ADDRESS + R/W BIT, followed by the data that is read at the previously pointed location.
-The master decides how many bytes to receive (?).
+The master decides how many bytes to receive.

+# Atmega328P working demo

+A initial sample demo built around the arduino IDE is provided.
+I wouldn't yet call it usable as-is in the car since at least the following functionalities are missing:

+- the microcontroller should get into a sleep state when no activity is seen on the i2c bus i.e. radio off.
+Currently, the atmega328p board at 3.3v using the 8Mhz internal RC oscillator plus a always-lit led is drawing 8mA constantly.
+Power is directly connected to the CD30's main board microcontroller power rail.
+- source switching is one-way since no i2c sniffing is implemented.
+Unfortunately, the atmega328 i2c hardware does not allow to avoid sending the ACK when a R/W request is performed from the master and this blocks us using the hardware to sniff the bus (and know which input is currently selected).
+This is not really required; when the AUX input is no longer required, the user can simply select another source from the radio buttons e.g. FM radio or CD.
+- use the analog inputs to determine when an audio signal is feed into the AUX input.
+The microcontroller should perform some averaging of the samples and, if well above a certain limit, it should automatically switch to AUX.
+- rewrite the demo in plain C (avr-gcc).